 Step 4: Fully enable alert correlation

-If there are multiple correlation policies, please put ones that are more direct with higher orders.
+If there are multiple correlation policies, put ones that are more direct with higher orders.
 For example, ML correlation with resource/service group/device group identical should be higher than ones using topology.

 Turn alert policy from Observed to ON to fully enable alert correlation.